 - The Overseas Indian Facilitation Centre (OIFC), a not-for-profit trust in partnership with the Confederation of Indian Industry (CII), to serve as a one stop shop for economic engagement, investment and business.

 - The India Development Foundation (IDF), a not-for-profit trust to serve as a credible single window to facilitate Diaspora philanthropy and lead Overseas Indian philanthropic capital into India’s social development effort.

 - The Global Indian Network of Knowledge (GlobalINK), a robust electronic platform to facilitate transfer of knowledge with the objective of leveraging the expertise, skills and experience of Overseas Indians.

 - Overseas Indian Centres (OIC) at the Indian Missions in Washington and Abu Dhabi, to begin with, to serve as field formations on matters relating to Overseas Indians.

-In addition to this there is also the Diaspora Division Service.
-Click on the lined article to know more about its functions and objectives.
+In addition to this, there is also the Diaspora Division Service.
+Click on the linked article to know more about its functions and objectives.

 Pravasi Bharatiya Divas (PBD)

 Pravasi Bharatiya Divas is a day observed on 9 January every year by the Indian Government to celebrate to economic, social and cultural contributions of its overseas citizens.
 January 9th was the day when in 1915, Mahatma Gandhi returned to India from his stay in South Africa, this event would be a high watermark of the Indian Independence Struggle.